waleeddaud/AI-Career-Advisor/README.md

 # AI Career Advisor
-70 Percent Backend
+85% Percent Backend

-Tasks
+Tasks to do
 Integration of SignalR
-AdminPanel Backend Written
-Added logging using Serilog
-Added single Unit test for _service.createPrompt()
+Unit tests
+View Component